saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 - Long identifier names will break the alignment and will make the code less presentable.
 - The disadvantages of alignment are greater than the benefits; in order to reduce maintenance costs and not cause trouble, misalignment is the best choice.

-Recommendation: the only exception where can look good is `enum class`, where you can use alignment (in table format) to make code more readable:
+Recommendation: the only exception where it can look good is `enum class`, where you can use alignment (in table format) to make code more readable:
 ```kotlin
 enum class Warnings(private val id: Int, private val canBeAutoCorrected: Boolean, private val warn: String) : Rule {
     PACKAGE_NAME_MISSING         (1, true,  "no package name declared in a file"),